eficode-academy/artifactory-katas/jenkins_build/complete_pipeline.md

     // Mandatory parameters
     'buildName'          : buildInfo.name,
     'buildNumber'        : buildInfo.number,
-    'targetRepo'         : 'sal-gradle-release-local', //name of the repo to promote the artifacts to 'status'             : 'Promoted', //Denotion of maturity level for the build.
+    'targetRepo'         : 'sal-gradle-dev-local', //name of the repo to promote the artifacts to 'status'             : 'Promoted', //Denotion of maturity level for the build.
     'copy'               : false, // Should the artifacts be moved or copied when promoting from one repo to another.